-The lack of information for the 209 hyper-methylated sites was our negligence and thank you for pointing it out, we have provided in Table S1.

 6. The publicly available 51 adenoma samples are not used and compared to own LGA or HGA results.
 The authors do not perform wet-lab verification, either.
 These are the two major missing of the study !
 In case of revision these missings should be included, as well.
-The reviewer mentioned two missing parts as the comparison of 51 adenoma samples in public database and the wet-lab verification.
+The reviewer mentioned two missing parts, the comparison of 51 adenoma samples in public database and the wet-lab verification.
 As mentioned in above paragraphs (reply 5), we included suggested comparing result in revised text, and as stated in reply 2 and 3, our current study focused on validation with public data and further experiment will be conducted in future.